 Additionally, there is a separate ventilation unit (activated by the light switch) for each apartment, for the sanitary areas that do not have windows.

-Penthouse
+Penthouse:

 Provision for split-type air conditioning units: 5 ceiling-concealed (ducted) units for the bedrooms and the kitchen/dining room/living room, all with wired control panels.

-.
+Heating

+One – Bedroom Apartments:

+No heating.
 The purchaser has the choice to install underfloor heating with an additional cost for purchase and installation, at an early stage so it does not affect the progress of the building.

 Electrical provision only for the future installation of a towel rail heating element in the sanitary area.

-Two
+Two – Bedroom Apartments:

 An integrated underfloor heating system (low profile type) is installed in all areas of the apartment, along with a central thermostat for the system.